wp-plugins/cleantalk-spam-protect/readme.txt

 1. If you haven't yet, please upgrade plugin to the latest version.
 1. If you have error '*** Forbidden.
 Enable JavaScript.
 Anti-spam service cleantalk.org. ***' please check JavaScript support in your browser and do JavaScript test at this page <a href="http://cleantalk.org/checkout-javascript-support">Check out JavaScript support</a>.
 1. If you have spam comments, signups or contacts please check the Access key at plugin settings.
-The key should be same as you can find in service <a href="https://cleantalk.org/my/">Control panel</a>.
+The key should be same as you can find in service <a href="https://cleantalk.org/my/">Dashboard</a>.
-1. If you have spam contact emails after plugin installation, please check your plugin with list of supported contact forms (see section **Anti-spam protection**).

 = CAPTCHA =
 The annoying picture with curved and sloping symbols, which are offered to the visitor to fill in.
 It is supposed that spam bots won’t discern these symbols, but a visitor will.
 CAPTCHA provokes great irritation, but if one wants to speak out, he has to fill in these symbols time after time, making mistakes and starting once again.
 At the sight of CAPTCHA and after input errors, many visitors leave the resource.
 Thus, CAPTCHA helps to protect the resource from visitors.
 Spam bots can automatically recognize Captcha.